-The working title for my first book was “High”, and the working title for my second book is “Stupid”.
+The working title for my first book was “High”, and the working title for my second book was “Stupid”.

 Run together they are High Stupid.
 Well, then…Hi stupid!
 I suppose a waving emoji would work here.

 Of course calling people who you hope will read your website stupid is not particularly endearing.

 The expanded title of “Stupid” is Stupid Schools, Stupid Students: Get Smart.